BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 # Jupyter-Notebook-Wynton
-Instructions on running a jupyter notebook instance on UCSF Wynton Supercompute Cluster.
+Instructions on running a jupyter notebook instance on UCSF Wynton High Performance Compute Cluster.
 Since wynton access utilizes SSH access, familiarize yourself on using SSH.
 On Mac/Linux, this can easily be access via terminal.
 [On PC, this requires some extra steps](https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/).

 ## Wyton Access
 You will need to first obtain access to the UCSF Wynton server.
 This can be done [here](https://wynton.ucsf.edu/hpc/about/join.html).